 5 Things to Change About Your Landscape for Home Security

-When you think of residential security, alarms, cameras, locks, and other devices probably come to mind, but did you know that your landscape can be part of this category too?
+When you think of residential security, alarms, cameras, locks, and other devices probably come to mind, but did you know that home security landscaping can be part of this category too?
 Home security isn’t just limited to electrical devices and locks but includes the natural surroundings of your home.
 The first thing any intruder has to encounter before entering the house is the landscape, so it is very important that your lawn is prepped as its own home security system to defend against any suspects.
 In this blog, we will share with you five things to change about your landscape to turn it into a natural residential security system to keep your home safe and the burglars out before they even reach the door.

 Make Sure Greenery is Trimmed